Haritha1752/MNIST-Classification/README.md

 # MNIST-Classification
 ## Overview
 This project demonstrates a simple neural network implementation for **image classification** on the **MNIST handwritten digit dataset** .
-The objective is to classify images into 10 categories, specifically digits (0-9) for MNIST or objects for CIFAR-10, using a **Convolutional Neural Network (CNN)**.
+The objective is to classify images into 10 categories, specifically digits (0-9) for MNIST.

 ---